jennifert/jekyll-site/_posts/2015-03-14-IIS7-Development-Environment.markdown

 Open up the [secret generatorr](https://api.wordpress.org/secret-key/1.1/salt/) to automatically generate secret keys.
 Paste this into your wp-config.php file.

-Next, add the below line above teh comment that asks you to stop editing:
+Next, add the below line above the comment that asks you to stop editing:
 <code>define('FS_METHOD','direct');</code>.
 This will stop WordPress from asking your ftp information.
 Never use this external servers!

-Save all these changes, then run on e of the below addresses in your browser.
+Save all these changes, then run one of the below addresses in your browser.

 In a sub folder: <code>http://localhost/blog/wp-admin/install.php</code>
 At the root: <code>http://localhost/wp-admin/install.php</code>